-The benefits of studying law degree online
+The benefits of studying a law degree online

 There are a number of benefits to studying online; here are a handful of them.

-Lots of flexibility
+There is lots of flexibility

 Flexibility is one of the greatest benefits of online study, especially when compared to traditional universities.
 This can be really important to people who are returning to study after spending a few years in the workforce, or anyone who is working part time or full time.